My Silver Arts Award at

 Trinity Laban Young Dance Ambassadors

-With the lovely dance teacher and choreographer Bethan Peters
+with the lovely dance teacher and choreographer Bethan Peters

 First Video

 The feedback I got was better than I thought!
-I appreciate how everyone is also so supportive.

 Second Video